Charro Beans

 Instructions

-• When the beans are nearly done, in a large cast iron skillet, add the bacon and cook until it is half done.
-Stir in the ham and hot dogs and cook for about 4, until they begin to brown, stirring occasionally.
+- While the beans are cooking, preheat a large cast iron skillet to medium-high.
+Add the bacon and cook until it is half done, then add the diced ham and hot dogs.
+Cook for about 4 to 5 minutes, stirring occasionally.

-• Crumble in chorizo and cook for about 3 minutes, stirring occasionally.
+- Crumble in the chorizo and mix well.
+Cook for another 2 to 3 minutes, stirring occasionally.

-• Add the onion mixture to the beans and stir well.
-Cook for another 30 minutes, stirring occasionally.
-Crumble in a couple of handfuls of the pork rinds, if using, and cheese. then add the crumbled pork rinds and cheese and cook for another 10 minutes, stirring occasionally.
+- Add the onion mixture to the beans and stir well.
+Turn the heat to medium-low and cook for another 30 to 40 minutes, stirring occasionally, Add the crumbled pork rinds and cheese, and cook for another 10 to 15 minutes, stirring occasionally.